beber89/DeepRL-udaproj3-collaboration-and-competition/README.md

 ### Training

-- Open `Continuous_Control.ipynb`
+- Open `Tennis.ipynb`

 - Navigate the notebook until you reach the `3.
-Watch the agent play` section and click on that cell
+Watch agent` section and click on that cell

 - Click `Cell` in the menu bar then click `Run All Above`